Milk Kefir Sections

 Hygiene compliance Milk Kefir

 Washing the kitchen tools is also important, but despite that you don’t have to sterilize them.
-Simply use hot water and dish detergent preferably made of natural products, and take care not to burn yourself when doing this.
+Simply use hot water and dish detergent – preferably made of natural products – and take care not to burn yourself when doing this.

 Milk Kefir Tips and Tricks

-milk kefir grains are not to be eaten: they serve only to seed your drink;
+- you must not eat the grains: they serve only to seed your drink;

-avoid using constantly the same type of milk, as kefir grains bacteria appreciate the variety;
+- avoid using constantly the same type of milk, as the grains bacteria appreciate the variety;

 - hygiene compliance is essential: please thoroughly wash the container after each culture.
-Milk kefir grains must be rinsed once per week in bottled still water and immediately put back in milk ;
+To do this, you must rinse the grains once per week in bottled still water and immediately put back in milk ;

-if whey appears at the bottom of the jar, simply stir a little bit with the little spoon: the beverage becomes immediately more sparkling.
+- if whey appears at the bottom of the jar, simply stir a little bit with the little spoon: the beverage becomes immediately more sparkling.
 In the same time, this means that the kefir drink is ready and the fermentation should be stopped ;

 A medium kefir (fermented 24h to 48h) has already bubbles, it becomes thicker and the taste is comparable to a yogurt one;

-A mature kefir (fermented 48 h to 72 h) slightly constipates, and it is rather used in cases of diarrhea.
+A mature kefir (fermented 48 h to 72 h) slightly constipates.

 How to store milk kefir Grains?